Project 84 wins big at the Media Week Awards

 The powerful art installation by US street artist Mark Jenkins, is being unveiled on top of our studio and the main ITV HQ, as part of a campaign by male suicide prevention charity CALM.

 Our support is designed to initiate a much needed conversation around male suicide and movement towards better suicide prevention and bereavement support.

 Project 84, has been built to raise awareness of the fact that 84 men take their own lives every week in the UK.
 Suicide continues to be the single biggest killer of men under 45, with three in four of all suicides being male.

 The sculptures, made by American artist Mark Jenkins and his collaborator Sandra Fernandez, are visual representations of 84 real British men that tragically took their own lives.
 Made possible by male grooming brand Harry's, the sculptures were created during a series of workshops with the support of bereaved family members and friends of the deceased, and made using Jenkins' signature tape casting technique.

-Phillip says: "Here at this morning we never shy away from stories that can difficult to talk about - and without doubt, one of the most heart breaking is losing a loved one to suicide."
+"Here at This Morning we never shy away from stories that can difficult to talk about - and without doubt, one of the most heart breaking is losing a loved one to suicide."